 In May of 1985, the Cape Girardeau Police Department was instrumental in establishing and implementing a program to provide financial assistance to senior citizens that experienced property loss or damage as a result of crime committed against them.
 This program, known as the Senior Citizens Victim Crime Fund, was administered by a six-person board consisting of the Chief of Police and five business or community leaders.

-During the early 1990’s, the department began a transition to the philosophy of community-oriented policing by assigning two police officers to work closely with residents and business to identify underlying community problems.
+During the early 1990’s, the department began a transition to the philosophy of community-oriented policing by assigning two police officers to work closely with residents and businesses to identify underlying community problems.
 The response to the concept of community oriented policing by the City of Cape Girardeau was both enthusiastic and promising.
-Within the next ten years, both officers became well known for their work with Cape Girardeau schools, neighborhoods and families.
+Within the next ten years, both officers became well known for their work with Cape Girardeau schools, neighborhoods, and families.

 Officers and employees of the Cape Girardeau Police Department find themselves looking back at the proud historical accomplishments of those served, with hopeful visions of a better Cape Girardeau through “Service, Pride and Integrity,” the values of the Cape Girardeau Police Department.